|

 Set up a "responsible use contract" between parents and children.
 Using

-children will be using while connected to the Internet and parents need
+will be using while connected to the Internet and parents need to make agreements

 The Internet offers children unprecedented access to incredibly valuable